Prosthetic Eye Implant Garners U.S. Approval

 According to one of the volunteers in the study, he has experienced zero pain or discomfort.
 And he’s been equipped with the device for over three years!

-The implant was approved for use in the United States on Thursday, so we should be hearing more about this technology in the coming months.
+The implant was approved for use in the United States recently, so we should be hearing more about this technology in the coming months.